chrisparsons83/FFDiscordClub/rules.md

 3.1a.
 The majority of communication for the FFDiscord Club is done through the FFDiscord server.
 It is expected that members are reasonably active and responsive to inquiries through the server.

 3.2.
-Members from the previous season will be given a period of one week after registration is opened for priority placement.
+Members from the previous season will be given a period of at least one week after registration is opened for priority placement.
+The deadline for priority registration will be announced on the server prominently.

 3.3.
 After priority placement of members of the previous season, new members are added based on their registration submission date and time.